 Institutions of Higher Education.
-2 CFR §200, Appendix III, paragraph C.7. requires use of the negotiated facilities and administrative costs (F&A) rate that is in effect at the time of the initial award throughout the life of the grant.
+2 CFR § 200, Appendix III, paragraph C.7. requires use of the negotiated facilities and administrative costs (F&A) rate that is in effect at the time of the initial award throughout the life of the award.

 Non-profit organizations.
-In the event that new U.S. Federally negotiated rate agreements are approved during the award performance period, revised negotiated rates may be applied.
+In the event that a new U.S. Federally negotiated rate agreement is approved during the award performance period, a revised negotiated rate may be applied.

-Excess indirect costs charged to NSF grants due to use of an incorrect rate will be disallowed.
+Excess indirect costs charged to an NSF award due to use of an incorrect rate will be disallowed.